A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Pike perch baked with milk sauce

-Preparation: Cut pike perch fillet into 3-4 pieces per serving and stew with chopped porcini mushrooms or champignons, crayfish necks or crabs.
+Preparation: Cut the pike perch fillet into 3 - 4 pieces per serving and simmer along with chopped porcini mushrooms or champignons, crayfish tails or crabs.

-Add a small amount of white sauce to the finished fish, mix gently and put in a slide in shells greased with butter or creamy margarine, pour medium-thick milk sauce, sprinkle with grated cheese, drizzle with butter and bake.
+Add a small amount of white sauce to the finished fish, mix gently and place in a heap in shells greased with butter or creamy margarine, pour in a medium-thick milk sauce, sprinkle with grated cheese, drizzle with butter and bake.

-Pour the finished fish with melted butter and decorate with pieces of crabs or caps of boiled mushrooms.
+Pour melted butter over the finished fish and garnish with pieces of crab or boiled mushroom caps.

-Preparation: Rinse the fish fillet with hot water, salt and pepper to taste, sprinkle with a little vinegar.
+Preparation: Rinse the fish fillet with hot water, salt and pepper to taste, and sprinkle with a little vinegar.
 Cut the tomatoes into slices, wash the green onions and cut into thin rings.
 Wash the basil too, tear off a few leaves and set aside, chop the rest.
-Heat the oven to 200 ° C. Lubricate the form with fat, put 2/3 of the tomatoes, onions, basil in layers, salt and pepper.
-Put the fish on top and drizzle with a little oil.
-Cut the cheese into slices and, together with the remaining tomatoes, put on top of the fish.
-Bake 20-25 min.
-Decorate with basil.
+Heat the oven to 200° C. Grease the pan, lay out 2/3 of the tomatoes, onions, basil, salt and pepper in layers.
+Place the fish on top and drizzle with a little oil.
+Cut the cheese into slices and place on top of the fish along with the remaining tomatoes.
+Bake for 20-25 minutes.
+Garnish with basil.

 Fish baked with mushrooms and potatoes

-Ingredients: Fish fillet 600 g, Mushrooms 60 g, Boiled potatoes 3 pcs., Onion 80 g, Dill greens 20 g, Flour 24 g, Melted butter 80 g, Butter 20 g, Eggs 2 pcs., Grated cheese 2 tablespoons spoons, Sour cream sauce 1 cup, Salt to taste
+Ingredients: Fish fillet 600 g, Mushrooms 60 g, Boiled potatoes 3 pcs., Onions 80 g, Dill 20 g, Flour 24 g, Ghee 80 g, Butter 20 g, Eggs 2 pcs., Grated cheese 2 tablespoons spoons, sour cream sauce 1 glass, Salt to taste

-Preparation: Cut the fish fillet into portions, salt, bread in flour and fry in melted butter until golden brown.
-Mushrooms cut into slices, onions into strips and fry in melted butter.
+Preparation: Cut the fish fillet into portions, add salt, bread in flour and fry in a little melted butter until golden brown.
+Cut the mushrooms into slices, the onion into strips and fry in melted butter.
 Boil the eggs and cut into slices.

-Pour a little sour cream sauce into the pan, put the fried fish, and around it - slices of boiled potatoes.
-Put fried mushrooms and onions on the fish, egg slices and pour everything with sour cream sauce.
+Pour a little sour cream sauce into the frying pan, place the fried fish, and around it - slices of boiled potatoes.
+Place fried mushrooms and onions, sliced eggs on the fish and pour sour cream sauce over everything.
 Then sprinkle with grated cheese, drizzle with butter and bake in the oven.

 Serve sprinkled with chopped dill.

 The general requirements for labor protection and safety in fish shops are the same as in other shops.
-In addition, the following rules must be observed: during work, remove and recycle waste in a timely manner, monitor the sanitary condition of the workshop and each workplace, thoroughly rinse and wipe all machines after work is completed, scald the cutting chair with boiling water and cover it with salt.
+In addition, the following rules must be observed: during work, promptly remove and process waste, monitor the sanitary condition of the workshop and each workplace, thoroughly rinse and wipe all machines after finishing work, scald the cutting chair with boiling water and cover it with salt.

-When operating any electrical appliances, machines, you need to know that they must be grounded, rubber mats must lie near them, all current-carrying parts are insulated.
+When operating any electrical appliances or machines, you need to know that they must be grounded, rubber mats must be placed near them, and all current-carrying parts must be insulated.

-The layout, dimensions of the premises of all production workshops ensure the safety of the work of cooks.
-Proper lighting plays an important role, the ratio of window area to floor area should be 1:6.
+The layout and dimensions of the premises of all production workshops ensure the safety of the cooks.
+Proper lighting plays an important role; the ratio of window area to floor area should be 1:6.

 Conclusion

 Fish is a valuable food product.
-In terms of nutrition, it competes with the best varieties of meat.
-But unlike the latter, it is easier and faster absorbed by the body, and for this reason it is widely used in dietary nutrition, on the menu for children and the elderly.
-The inhabitants of rivers, ponds and lakes contain trace elements, vitamins, fats and proteins necessary for our body.
-By the amount of proteins, for example, pike perch is superior to chicken, carp - beef.
-Also in the fish there is boron, lithium, iron, copper, potassium, calcium, cobalt, magnesium, manganese, bromine, phosphorus.
-Even gold has been found in the fish of the Voronezh River.
+In terms of nutritional value, it competes with the best varieties of meat.
+But unlike the latter, it is easier and faster absorbed by the body, and for this reason it is widely used in dietary nutrition, in menus for children and the elderly.
+The inhabitants of rivers, ponds and lakes contain microelements, vitamins, fats and proteins that our body needs.
+In terms of the amount of protein, for example, pike perch is superior to chicken, and carp is superior to beef.
+Fish also contains boron, lithium, iron, copper, potassium, calcium, cobalt, magnesium, manganese, bromine, and phosphorus.
+Even gold was discovered in the fish of the Voronezh River.

-The fish is rich in nitrogenous extractive substances.
-Thanks to this feature, fish broths excite appetite, stimulate gastric secretion.
-The proteins of fish meat are better absorbed by the human body than the proteins of the meat of terrestrial animals.
-And fish oil contains fatty polyunsaturated acids with biological effectiveness.
+Fish is rich in nitrogenous extractives.
+Thanks to this feature, fish broths stimulate appetite and stimulate gastric secretion.
+Fish meat proteins are better absorbed by the human body than meat proteins from land animals.
+And fish oil contains polyunsaturated fatty acids that have biological effectiveness.
 It is rich in vitamins A and D. Fish meat contains B vitamins - B1, B2, PP, B12, biotin and pantothenic acid, as well as small amounts of vitamin C.

-The meat of marine fish is rich in valuable minerals, the bulk of which is represented by potassium, sodium, calcium, magnesium, phosphorus, chlorine.
+Marine fish meat is rich in valuable minerals, the bulk of which are potassium, sodium, calcium, magnesium, phosphorus, and chlorine.
 As well as iodine and fluorine.

-Fish proteins are easier to digest and absorbed by the body.
+Fish proteins are easier to digest and absorb by the body.
 The calorie content of fish is slightly lower than that of meat.
-Fish oil is useful, it contains a lot of vitamin A and a large amount of essential polyunsaturated fatty acids.
-The amount of fat in different types of fish is not the same.
-River predators like pike, perch, pike-perch have less than 1% fat.
-Bream, catfish, carp already have up to 2.5% fat.
+Fish oil is healthy; it contains a lot of vitamin A and a large amount of essential polyunsaturated fatty acids.
+The amount of fat varies between different types of fish.
+River predators like pike, perch, and pike perch have less than 1% fat.
+Bream, catfish, carp have fat content of up to 2.5%.

 Bibliography

-The abundance of fish dishes in Russian cuisine is due to natural conditions, the richness of reservoirs.
-In the old days, traditional fasts also contributed to the widespread use of fish (fresh, salted, smoked, dried, dried).
-Fish was allowed to be eaten during the periods of many fasts, and dishes from it were called "half-fast".
-During the period of all fasts, the use of meat and dairy food was forbidden, and then fish dishes acquired special significance.
-These dishes are definitely
+The abundance of fish dishes in Russian cuisine is due to natural conditions and the abundance of reservoirs.
+In the old days, traditional fasting also contributed to the widespread consumption of fish (fresh, salted, smoked, dried, dried).
+Fish was allowed to be eaten during periods of many fasts, and dishes made from it were called “semi-lenten.”
+During all fasts, the consumption of meat and dairy foods was prohibited, and then fish dishes acquired special significance.
+Such dishes certainly include

-Generally fish dishes were the decoration of the festive table on fasting days, and therefore they were given great importance at feasts.
+At all fish dishes were decorations for the festive table on fasting days, and therefore their design at feasts was given great importance.

 There is another reason for the widespread use of fish dishes in our cuisine.
-The fact is that the Slavic tribes settled not in the steppes, like the Central Asian peoples, not in the mountains, like the Caucasian tribes, but along the banks of the rivers, which were for them both transport arteries and a source of food.
+The fact is that the Slavic tribes settled not in the steppes, like the Central Asian peoples, not in the mountains, like the Caucasian tribes, but along the banks of rivers, which were both transport arteries and a source of food for them.
 Russian settlements arose, as a rule, on the banks of the Volga, Volkhov, Dnieper, Dvina, Oka and other countless small and large rivers.

-The range of hot fish dishes in the ancient cuisine was so great that one would have to confine oneself to describing the methods of heat treatment of fish and describing the most interesting dishes.
-Cooked fish boiled, fried, poached in the dough, steam.
+The assortment of hot fish dishes in ancient cuisine was so large that we will have to limit ourselves to only describing the methods of cooking fish and describing the most interesting dishes.
+They prepared fish boiled, fried, poached in dough, and steamed.

 Large pieces of fish (links) were lightly scalded before frying in a Russian oven.
-Any large fish was fried in the oven, sprinkled with oil, and small fish in frying pans, breaded in flour.
-Other small fish were fried in a large amount of fat - deep-fried.
+All large fish were fried in the oven, sprinkled with oil, and small fish were fried in frying pans, breaded in flour.
+Other small fish were deep-fried in large amounts of fat.
 Modern interpretation - Deep-fried fish nuts.

-fried fish served under onion broth from berries (cranberry) or poured with vinegar, lemon juice, brine, etc. Examples of such old dishes were: a link of sturgeon with onion broth, minnows fried with vinegar or lemon juice, sturgeon fried in chunks with juice or cabbage boiled, boiled bream with berries, fried barrel pike, etc.
+Fried fish served with an onion broth made from berries (cranberry) or sprinkled with vinegar, lemon juice, brine, etc. Examples of such ancient dishes were: a link of sturgeon with onion broth, gudgeons fried with vinegar or lemon juice, sturgeon fried in slices with juice or cabbage boiled, boiled bream with berries, fried barrel pike, etc.

-The methods of frying were very varied.
-For example, they fried fish on a spit (pike "twisted"), etc.
+Frying methods were very diverse.
+For example, they fried fish on a spit (pike “spinned”), etc.

-Frying fish in dough was also used, for example: “herring in dough in walnut oil”.
-True, frying in dough was not always similar to modern deep-frying methods - rather, these dishes resembled fish baked in dough, or modern “fishmen”.
-In addition to the usual frying, baking was also used, but without sauces.
+Frying fish in dough was also used, for example: “herring in dough in nut oil.”
+True, frying in dough was not always similar to modern methods of deep-frying - rather, these dishes resembled fish baked in dough, or modern “rybniks”.
+In addition to regular frying, they also used baking, but without sauces.

-Very widely used steam cooking fish.
-They cooked it in frying pans, covered with a lid.
-Fish boiled in salt water was served with lemon, cucumbers, herbs.
+Very widely used steamed fish.
+They cooked it in frying pans, covering it with a lid.
+Fish boiled in salt water was served with lemon, cucumbers, and herbs.
 They also used stuffing with porridge.
-Such dishes were called “repaired”, and fish stuffed with minced fish was called “telny”.
-For stuffing, buckwheat porridge, millet with the addition of caviar, milk, and fried onions were used.
+Such dishes were called “fixed”, and fish stuffed with minced fish was called “telny”.
+For stuffing they used buckwheat porridge, millet with the addition of caviar, milk, and fried onions.

-A delicacy and highly valued dish in Russia was “fish giblets”.
-It was prepared from offal of sturgeon fish.
+“Fish offal” was a delicacy and highly valued dish in Rus'.
+It was prepared from the offal of sturgeon fish.

 Solyanka occupied a special place among fish dishes.
-Initially, they were cooked only with stewed cabbage seasoned with onions, flour, butter, pepper and pieces of fried or salted boiled fish.
-They were baked in pans in the oven, sprinkled with breadcrumbs.
-Solyanka was seasoned to taste with kvass or vinegar.
-Then the recipes for saltworts became more complicated, they began to introduce salted mushrooms, olives and lemon.
+Initially, they were prepared only with stewed cabbage, seasoned with onions, flour, butter, pepper and pieces of fried or salted boiled fish.
+They were baked in frying pans in the oven, sprinkled with breadcrumbs.
+Season the solyankas with kvass or vinegar to taste.
+Then the recipes for solyanka became more complicated; salted mushrooms, olives and lemon began to be added to them.

-Some of the fish dishes were difficult to prepare, pike perch and pike were used to make flesh (cutting), pies (zrazy) were formed from it.
+Some of the fish dishes were difficult to prepare; a body (cut) was made from pike perch and pike, and pies (zrazy) were formed from it.

-Concluding the review of fish dishes of pre-Petrine Russia, it should be noted that many now forgotten traditions of Russian cuisine in the preparation of fish dishes deserve to be restored.
+Concluding the review of fish dishes of pre-Petrine Rus', it should be noted that many now forgotten traditions of Russian cuisine for preparing fish dishes deserve restoration.
 Such good traditions include: a wide range of fried fish.

 :: You may be interested in other culinary publications.